underdogs180/alx-system_engineering-devops/README.md

 4 How to use strings and how to manipulate them
 5 Scope of variables
 6 Build our own print buffer
-7 Build our own string addition into buffer
+7 Build our own string addition into buffer# underdogs180